sdccurious/CarND-Advanced-Lane-Lines/writeup.md

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-The code for this step is contained in a script called [camera_calibration](camera_calibration.py)
+The code for this step is contained in a script called [camera_calibration](camera_calibration.py).

-A checkerboard makes for a good real world object for camera calibration as it has a very distinguishable pattern (for easy mapping of points from different angles) and a known shape (for mapping those points onto a 2D grid of know shape/size).
+A checkerboard makes for a good real world object for camera calibration as it has a very distinguishable pattern (for easy mapping of points from different angles) and a known shape (for mapping those points onto a 2D grid of known shape).
 A set of checkerboard images was provided (with 6 rows and 9 columns of interior corners).
 The cv2 findChessboardCorners() function takes in a grayscale image of a checkerboard, and potentially returns the positions of the corners in 2D space.
 By iterating over a set of images (at different angles/perspectives), a collection of 3D points and their 2D counterparts can be fit into the cv2 calibrateCamera() function.
-This function returns 2 coefficients (saved as camera_calibration_pickle.p) which can be used later to undistort images for this camera.
+This function returns 2 coefficients (matrix and distortion saved in camera_calibration_pickle.p) which can be used later to undistort images for this camera.

 The undistortion step is shown in the [test script](test.py) around lines 19-23.
 The original distorted image is shown below with the undistorted image following.